shbhmexe/Projects-2024/Password Manager - CipherLock/README.md

 ## 🚀 Features

-- **Password Encryption:** Securely store and encrypt passwords for multiple accounts and websites.
+- **`Password Encryption`:** Securely store and encrypt passwords for multiple accounts and websites.
 - **Username & URL Entry:** Easily associate your usernames with the websites they belong to.
 - **Responsive Design:** Built with **Tailwind CSS** for a clean and modern user interface, optimized for various devices.
 - **Eye Icon for Password Visibility:** Toggle between viewing and hiding your password.